Maysen42/HyFiVe_Deckbox2.0/01_Logger/01_Basic_Logger/04_Sensors/README.md

 - Atlas Scientific K 0.1, K 1.0 (https://files.atlas-scientific.com/EC_K_0.1_probe.pdf)
 	- *Hardware:*
-		1. To be able to insert the sensor into the cap of the sensor carrier mechanically and watertight we designed the sensor bushing in ..\02_Mechanics\02_pressure_housing\04_penetrators.
+		1. To feed the sensor through the pressure housing we designed the sensor bushing, detailed desciption under [../02_Mechanics/](../02_Mechanics/README.md).
 The figures below show how the bushing is glued to the sensor K1.0.
 Next to the sensor you will need the bushing and a spacer to place the bushing as high as possible.
 In this case we use the glue Relicon PUR Resin 33 to connect them.

 		<figure>
 			<img src="media/glue_preparation.png"  height="200" title="finished_logger">